-- Use your social media to be helpful and engaging for your target audience—not your friends.
+Be helpful and engaging for your target audience—not necessarily your friends.
 If your niche is baking, your audience likely won’t be overly interested in your live tweeting the latest Riverdale episode.

-- Use branding.
+Use branding.
 Use a consistent color palette throughout your social headers and avatars to strengthen your brand.
-If you’re using a visual social platform, use those brand colors in the images you share as well.
+Keep your copy and messaging consistent with the brand and voice you want to portray.

 This is the fun part.
-You get to look to the business you already have and decide how that can translate to an online business.
+You get to look to the business you already have and decide how you can take your business online.
 Keep building up your audience while you work on this step.

 Identify patterns and systems